dennis-9/First-Portfolio/README.md

 `npm start`

-## 4. Fill in your personal info
+## 4. Fill in your info

 To populate the website with all of your own data, open the public/resumeData.json file and simply replace the data in there with your own.
 Images for the porfolio section are to be put in the public/images/portfolio folder.

 ## 5. (OPTIONAL) Replacing images and/or fonts

-If you want to display your own pictures then you have to replace the files at these locations: public/images/header-background.jpg, public/images/testimonials-bg.jpg and public/favicon.ico.
+If you want to display your own pictures then you have to replace the files at these locations: public/images/header-background.jpg, public/images/testimonials-bg.jpg, and public/favicon.ico.
 FILE NAMES MUST NOT BE CHANGED else the code referencing these images will no longer work.

 ## 7. Finalising Resume

-Once all the formatting and data input is finalised, run `npm run build`.
+Once all the formatting and data input is finalized, run `npm run build`.
 This will create a dedicated build folder.

 ## 8. Host Resume Online